ahsann455/AI-Fake-News-Detector/README.md

 ## Predictions:
 Once the model has been evaluated, it can be employed to predict the category of new, unseen articles.

-## Project Startup:
--- Clone the repository. <br>
--- Launch the command prompt in the designated directory. <br>
--- Execute pip install -r requirements.txt. <br>
--- Run Fake_News_Detector.py and navigate to http://127.0.0.1:5000/. <br>

-## Legal Disclaimer:
-Predictions made by the model may occasionally be imprecise, and the repository's owner does not guarantee their accuracy, particularly when applied to the most recent news developments.